memenovation/next-frondend/README.md

 This template is a Next.js starter with Tailwind CSS & Typescript configured.

-It uses the new [`Just-in-Time Mode`](https://tailwindcss.com/docs/just-in-time-mode) for Tailwind CSS.
+It uses the latest Next.js 12 and Tailwind CSS V3.

 ## How to use